Architecting Your B2B Marketing Plan: Where to Start

 As we all know, sales cycles in B2B healthcare can be long.
 Tuning into your mission can can help you remain focused on your expressed goals when implementing your strategy over a long timeline.

 Once you’ve tuned into why you’re building your marketing plan, you need to align with what exactly you want to build, aka your vision.
 Your team is charting a path this year––where do you want to go?
 (Bringing it back to the home building metaphor, this is the mood board and architectural drawing phase).
 In the B2B marketing world, this is the phase where you tune into your company’s vision for the future.
 What does success look like this month, this quarter, this year?
-What type of company do we want to be?
+What type of company do you want to be?
 Who will you serve?
 How will you serve them?

 In the early stages of executing your plan, your visioning process might entail not only thinking deeply where you want to go, but also how you’ll assemble the aspects of brand, messaging, and website to deliver on your goals and the audiences you’d like to reach.
 As a marketing leader, you decide how to leverage content to create a cohesive and alluring picture of your company’s offerings.
 To do this, think through how you’d like the brand to grow in visibility over the coming months.
 You might design the blueprint for a series of interconnected campaigns.
 You might lay out an editorial calendar that presents a compelling narrative of your company’s value propositions and answers to customer pain points–– using a mix of evergreen content, monthly blogs, quarterly whitepapers, and weekly social posts.
 Picture the positive outcomes you’d like all of this to yield.
 Now is the time to crystallize your vision, put it on paper, and mobilize your resources to make it happen.